-But, every year, our customers ask Stew’s chefs the same five questions about the best way to choose, prepare, and cook their holiday turkey.
-This year, Stew Leonard Jr. shares his top turkey tips that he’s picked up over the course of his lifetime in the grocery business:
+Every year, our customers ask Stew’s chefs the same five questions about the best way to choose, prepare, and cook their holiday turkey.
+Afterall, most home cooks will only roast turkey once a year at Thanksgiving!
+Stew Leonard Jr. shares his top turkey tips that he’s picked up over the course of his lifetime in the grocery business:

 Q. What size turkey should I buy and how far in advance can I buy it?